Fall & Spring Residency Guidelines

 For more information about the application process and Watermill residencies please view the following sections below.

 +1 (631) 726-4628

-Residencies are scheduled by mutual agreement between accepted Artists-in-Residence and the Watermill Director.
-Residencies are scheduled during the following terms:
+Residencies are scheduled by mutual agreement between accepted Artists-in-Residence and the Program Director.
+Residencies are scheduled during the following terms during 2014:

-Residencies can be scheduled for a minimum of one (1) week and a maximum of six (6) weeks during the above-referenced terms.
+Residencies can be scheduled for a minimum of two (2) week and a maximum of six (6) weeks during the above-referenced terms.
 Occasionally, there are two residencies running concurrently, and/or educational and community outreach programming is scheduled during the term of a residency.

 The Watermill Center uses Slideroom to gather proposals and work samples for its residency program.
 All proposals must be submitted via Slideroom.
 There are NO exceptions.
-Both still image and video work samples are accepted, though for time-based and performance works the inclusion of high-quality and well-edited video is strongly recommended.
+Still image, video, sound files, and pdf work samples are accepted.
+Video submissions must not be more than 3 minutes in length.

 Please visit watermillcenter.slideroom.com to submit your proposal.

 Please be sure you specify that correct program as there are three programs listed:

 1) 2014 Residency Program – general application for all artists (these guidelines apply to this program).